richimbro/FreshmanProject/README.md

 ## Program Design
 * Non-Standard libraries
-    * << You should have a list of any additional libraries or modules used (pygame, request) beyond non-standard python. >>
-    * For each additional module you should include
-        * url for the module documentation
-        * a short description of the module
+		None
 		* Class Interface Design
     * << A simple drawing that shows the class relationships in your code (see below for an example). >>
         * ![class diagram](assets/readMeData/flow_chart.png)
     * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.
 * Classes
-    * Hero Class: Will be used as the main playable character that will be to run, jump and shout to finish the level
+    * Hero Class: Will be used as the main playable character that will be to run and jump to finish the level
-    * Platform Class: Will be used as what the player will stand on to progress through each level
-    * Spike Class: Will be used as an obstruction that will result in the player's death
-    * Enemy Class: Will be used to block the enemy from finishing the level through causing the player to die on contact
-    * Ground Class: Used as the ground of the level the player will walk on however can also be used as an obstacle such as lava floor depending on slight modification
-    * Level Class: Code for each individual sub level within the code
+    * Levels: Generates new levels
+    * Controller: Checks for the various screens of the game and is used for the purpose of controlling the character throughout the levels.
 ***

 ## Tasks and Responsibilities